zeroae/ap-light/README.md

 A service-available is basically a normal service expect that it is in the `service-available` directory and have a `download.sh` file.

-To add a service-available to the current image use the `add-service-available` tool.
+To add a service-available to the current image use the `ap-service-add` tool.
 It will process the download.sh file of services given in argument and move them to the regular service directory (/container/service).

 After that the service-available will be process like regular services.